microsoft/vscode-tools-for-ai/README.md

 ## Python

 Python has been the primary programming language for deep learning applications.
-**64-bit** Python distribution is required, and [Python 3.5.4](https://www.python.org/downloads/release/python-354/) is recommended for the best compatibility.
+**64-bit** Python distribution is required, and the latest [Python 3.5](https://www.python.org/downloads/release/python-354) is recommended for the best compatibility.

 ### To install Python on Windows
 - We suggest to install the Python launcher for yourself only, and add Python to the %PATH% environment variable.